 But today for you, we have an inspired direct mail 101 case study to share with you.
 A while back, we wrote a piece called 50 things (at least!) not to do in your direct mail appeal… today is a post about many things RIGHT you can do with your direct mail.

 I got a message from the wonderful FundraiserGrrl herself, Rory Green asking if such a direct mail 101 guide existed – and once she told me her idea for this piece, I KNEW I had to be a part of it.
-Her and I have emailed, laughed, edited and designed this pack just for you – direct mail nerds and newbies a like!
+She and I have emailed, laughed, edited and designed this pack just for you – direct mail nerds and newbies a like!

 We are happy to present “may the force be with you when you design your next great direct mail piece“… or something like that.
 (Please note – most of the recommendations and suggestions here are based on years of testing and best practicing… when in doubt – TEST it with your own file – what you learn may surprise you!)